ThomasMarquardt/AdlsGen2SasSamples/README.md

 The test classes use the [ADLS Gen2 SDK for Java] [sdk-java] to invoke filesystem operations using the SAS tokens created by the two SAS generators included in this project.

+Before you can run the tests, you must register an app, assign it to roles so that it has the permissions to generate user delegation keys and fully control filesystems within a test storage account, and update the settings.json file with the test account name and credentials:

+    1) Register an app:
+      a) Login to https://portal.azure.com, select your AAD directory and search for app registrations.
+      b) Click "New registration".
+      c) Provide a display name, such as "sas-sample-app".
+      d) Set the account type to "Accounts in this organizational directory only ({YOUR_Tenant} only - Single tenant)".
+      e) For Redirect URI select Web and enter "http://localhost".
+      f) Click Register.

+    2)  Create necessary role assignments:
+      a) Login to https://portal.azure.com and find the Storage account with hierarchical namespace enabled that you plan to run the tests against.
+      b) Select "Access Control (IAM)".
+      c) Select Role Assignments
+      d) Click Add and select "Add role assignments"
+      e) For Role and enter "Storage Blob Data Owner".
+      f) Under Select enter the name of the app you registered in step 1 and select it.
+      g) Click Save.
+      h) Repeat above steps to create a second role assignment for the app but this time for the "Storage Blob Delegator" role.

+    3) Generate a new client secret for the application:
+      a) Login to https://portal.azure.com and find the app registered in step 1.
+      b) Select "Certificates and secrets".
+      c) Click "New client secret".
+      d) Enter a description (eg. Secret1)
+      e) Set expiration period.
+Expires in 1 year is good.
+      f) Click Add
+      g) Copy the secret and expiration to a safe location.

+    4) Set the following configuration values in you local copy of src/test/resources/settings.json:
+        {
+          "TestServiceSASSettings": {
+            "accountName": "{YOUR_ACCOUNT_NAME}",
+            "accountKey": "{YOUR_ACCOUNT_KEY}"
+          },
+          "TestDelegationSASSettings": {
+            "accountName": "{YOUR_ACCOUNT_NAME}",
+            "RegisteredApplication": {
+              "appName": "{YOUR_APP_NAME}",
+              "appId": "{YOUR_APP_ID}",
+              "appSecret": "{YOUR_APP_SECRET}",
+              "appServicePrincipalOID": "{YOUR_APP_SERVICE_PRINCIPAL_OID}",
+              "appServicePrincipalTID": "{YOUR_APP_SERVICE_PRINCIPAL_TID}"
+            }
+          }
+        }

 The easiest way to run and debug the test cases is with [IntelliJ] [idea].
 Simply clone the sample code repository and then load the pom.xml file in IntelliJ.